BartlettJE/statsresdesign/docs/09-BayesHypo.md

 For the purposes of the rest of the demonstration, we will stick with our original object with a two-tailed test to see how we can interpret inconclusive results.
 In the original study, the pain group scored significantly higher than the control group, but the p-value was .048, so hardly convincing evidence.
 With Bayes factors, at least we can see we ideally need more data to make a decision.

-We will spend more time on this process next week, but a Bayes factor on its own is normally not enough.
+We will spend more time on this process in week/chapter 10, but a Bayes factor on its own is normally not enough.
 We also want an estimate of the effect size and the precision around it.
 Within the <code class='package'>BayesFactor</code> package, there is a function to sample from the posterior distribution using MCMC sampling.
 We need to pass the t-test object into the `posterior` function, and include the number of iterations we want.
 We will use 10,000 here.
 Depending on your computer, this may take a few seconds.

 ::: {.warning data-latex=""}
 If you use a one-tailed test, you must index the first object (e.g., `Bastian_ttest[1]`) as a one-tailed test includes two lines: 1) the directional alternative we state against the null and 2) the complement of the alternative against the null.